billxc/cloud_shell/README.md

 Using the python technology stack to implement the shell functions, and leverage the `fzf` to implement the fuzzy search.

+Note: This repo is still under development, and the commands are not yet available on some platforms yet.
+(Currently, most commands works on windows platform)

 ## Usage
 1. Clone the repo
 1. Run `init.ps1` or `init.sh`